ryo33/reduration/README.md

 Reduration format can be used in both use-case, signed duration or unsigned duration, but a system must not allow both grammars `reduration` and `signed-reduration`.

-Regardless of which grammer, the `day-part` must be 0 or positive nanoseconds, and negative values must be rejected as invalid reduration.
+Regardless of which grammar, the `day-part` must be 0 or positive nanoseconds, and negative values must be rejected as invalid reduration.

 Valid strings:

-- `1 days`
+- `1 hours`
 - `-1 hours 61min`

 Invalid strings:

-- `-1 days`
+- `-1 hours`
 - `1 hours -61min`

 ### Leading zeros